lesson provides a great introduction to the use of box-and-whisker

 be aware that a fair amount of advanced preparation is required to make this lesson successful.
 Prior to the lesson, you will need to:

-- Fill each plastic container about halfway with water.
+- Fill each of the four plastic container about halfway with water.
 The water

 needs to be deep enough so that the aluminum foil boats made by